 The market values a gram of palladium over a gram of platinum.
 It’s not a cheap metal in any sense of the word.

 I recently read correspondence that one of our customers had with another jeweler.
-The jeweler raised concerns about the value of palladium and literally wrote “Palladium isn't a pure metal.
+The jeweler raised concerns about the value of palladium and literally wrote “Palladium is not a pure metal.
 It also has no value like tin.

 The tin price today is 0,68 US cents per ounce.
 Palladium is 1 417 times more expensive than tin.

 Palladium is 40% lighter in weight than platinum.
 Using an identical ring design the platinum version would weight 10g and the palladium version 6g.
-So although the palladium price per gram has surpassed that of platinum, you’ll use significantly less in terms of weight.
-That still gives the edge to palladium in terms of affordability.
+So although the palladium price per gram has surpassed that of platinum, you’ll use significantly less in terms of weight, and that still gives the edge to palladium in terms of affordability.

 *See how a ring’s weight changes between metal choices on the exact same design?